 \section{The geometry of the CSP manifold}

-For the one-component BEC, the parameter space is just a 2d Poincare disk which is easily to visualize.
+For the one-component BEC, the parameter space is just a 2d Poincare disk which is easy to visualize.
 However, for two-component BEC case, the parameter space is six-dimensional, which is more difficult to visualize.
 In this section, we will introduce a polar coordinate for the CSP manifold, and show that the CSP manifold can be represented by three complex numbers, each of which is within a 2d unit disk.
 And with this polar coordinate, we can naturally define the boundary of this CSP manifold.
-Furthermore, based on this coordinate, we can show the behavior of the trajectory for all the three cases about the values of eigen-energies from the previous section.
+Furthermore, based on this coordinate, we can show the behavior of the trajectory for all the three cases of eigenenergies from the previous section.

 According to Autonne-Takagi factorization \cite{horn_matrix_2012}, every complex symmetric matrix can be decomposed as $u\Lambda u^T$, where $u$ is unitary matrix, and $\Lambda$ is a real diagonal with non-negative entries.
 This gives us the polar coordinate of the complex symmetric matrix \cite{hua_harmonic_1963}.
-Hence, in our case, any $Z$ in the CSP manifold can be decomposed as $Z = u \Lambda u^T$, where $u\in U(2)$, i.e. a unitary matrix of degree 2, and $\Lambda$ is a diagonal matrix $\Lambda = \mathrm{diag}(r_1, r_2)$ with $r_1 \geq r_2$.
-Note that every elements in the group of $U(2)$ can be expressed as \be u = e^{i\delta} e^{-i \frac{\varphi}{2} \sigma_z} e^{-i \frac{\theta}{2} \sigma_y} e^{-i \frac{\gamma}{2} \sigma_z}. \ee We can absorb the phase factor $e^{i\delta} e^{-i \frac{\gamma}{2} \sigma_z}$ in $u$ to $\Lambda$, and write our new coordinate as
+Hence, in our case, any $Z$ in the CSP manifold can be decomposed as $Z = u \Lambda u^T$, where $u\in U(2)$ is a $2\times 2$ unitary matrix, and $\Lambda$ is a diagonal matrix $\Lambda = \mathrm{diag}(r_1, r_2)$ with $r_1 \geq r_2$.
+Note that every element in the group of $U(2)$ can be expressed as